2018ik/2018ik.github.io/_wiki/cross.markdown

 ## Significance

 While the blood cleanses objectively, the cross purifies subjectively.
 This is to break down all of one's natural concepts and goals to solely pursue God.

+The imparting of life is actually always due to suffering the killing of the cross.